ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 Thinking about modeling frameworks is definetly useful for me and I am also interested in modeling cities because they seem to provide a fascinating and important modeling target.
 It was cool to see that my skills could be valuable in this area and I am interested to see where the field stands today.

+## 8. Inferring collective dynamical states from widely unobserved systems.
+Wilting, J. & Priesemann, V.

+**11.02.2025:** The authors show that inferring stability using a process with a first order autoregressive representation (PAR) is biased when only a part of the system is observed.
+They show that linear regressions have the same bias independent of the number of time steps between observations and use this fact to create an unbiased estimator of the stability.
+This means that even very small portions of the network are sufficient to estimate how a close a system is to criticality provided long enough time-series data is available.
+The method is used in simulated systems and shown to perfectly predict closeness to criticality while convential methods underestimate it.
+They then show that the brain of varying animals is likely very close to, but not exactly at criticality.

+The results seem very useful for understanding a variety of systems and much better than previous method.
+They seem almost to good to be true, but there are probably limitations why they can't be used absolutely everywhere.
+The method does not sound exceptionally complicated so I am surprised it wasn't developed earlier.
+I hadn't heard of PAR before and I'd like to understand how it is related to the modeling of complex systems from time-series data as described in the first paper I read.

 # Papers